Best way to come back from long odds? Hit the ball a long way

 A happy Holliday

 Matt Holliday doesn’t hit walk-off home runs often, which is unusual for someone with as many home runs as he has.
-But on this date, he’d play the heros role, hitting his third career walk-off home run, his first since hitting one for the Cardinals against the Cubs in 2009.
+But on this date, he’d play the hero's role, hitting his third career walk-off home run, his first since hitting one for the Cardinals against the Cubs in 2009.

 Like their chances?